Related pages: Parliament

 Opportunity for action: Income Inequality EDM

-A group of Cross Party MPs has tabled an Early Day Motion – EDM 1775 supporting the work of the Equality Trust [offsite link].
+A group of Cross Party MPs tabled an Early Day Motion - EDM 1775 - in May 2011 supporting the work of the Equality Trust [offsite link].

 Early Day Motions are a type of parliamentary petition submitted for debate in the House of Commons.
 Very few are debated, but they enable MPs to register their views publicly and to influence the political agenda.